Indian shares end lower as private sector lenders drag

 Both indexes had gained about 3% each in the first two days of the week, boosted by meaty gains in financial stocks.

-ICICI Bank and HDFC Bank closed 1.22% and 1.25% lower, respectively.
+ICICI Bank (ICBK.NS) and HDFC Bank (HDBK.NS) closed 1.22% and 1.25% lower, respectively.
 Both stocks were top boosts to the Nifty on Monday and Tuesday, and are still up about 5% for the week.

-Carmaker Tata Motors closed down 5.41% and was the top percentage losers on the Nifty, a day after it warned of a bumpy ride ahead.
+Carmaker Tata Motors (TAMO.NS) closed down 5.41% and was the top percentage losers on the Nifty, a day after it warned of a bumpy ride ahead. read more

-Nifty component Indian Oil Corp closed up 1.56% after it posted March-quarter profit that beat analysts’ estimates.
+Nifty component Indian Oil Corp (IOC.NS) closed up 1.56% after it posted March-quarter profit that beat analysts' estimates. read more

 Our Standards: The Thomson Reuters Trust Principles.